ZainRizvi/ZainRizvi.github.io/_drafts/using-gpus-with-r.md

 ---
 layout: post
-title: How to Using GPUs with R
+title: How to Use GPUs with R in Jupyter Lab
 excerpt: Setting up R to use GPUs can be a pain, but it doesn't have to be.
 Have you ever tried installing drivers for your Nvidia GPU?
 The first time I tried it I spent the better half of an afternoon trying to get that done.
 Though once I